Hack4Impact-BU/f22-hack4impact/README.md

 ### 6-react-part2-workshop - Calculator
 This is the calculator complete code that is made by Krish

+### 7-mongoDB-workshop - TBC
+This is the complete code that is made by Marielle

 ### 7-firebase-todoApp-workshop - To Do Application
 This is the complete code to a ToDo Application linked with Firebase with firestore realtime database